lokesh-ns/Demo_Django_Project/README.md

 # Demo_Django_Project

-This a Demo Django Project for Projects Purpose
+This a Demo Django Project for Project Purposes